cwverhey/DICOMwaterequivalent/README.md

 This script can be used as a [Python function](#python-function) or as a [standalone Python script](#standalone).

 > :warning: Always check the output image for correct ROI placement.
 The ROI is automatically placed around the largest contour with HUs above the ROI HU threshold.
 You must manually set the ROI HU threshold.
-Confirm that the patient contour is inside the displayed ROI outline, and that the ROI does not include the CT examination table, air, clothing, implants, ECG leads etc. Exclusion of implants is not (yet) possible with this script.
+Confirm that the patient contour is inside the displayed ROI outline, and that the ROI does not include the CT examination table, clothing, implants, ECG leads etc. For the area-equivalent circle, avoid including air.
+Exclusion of implants is not (yet) possible with this script.

 > :warning: This software and its results should not be used blindly without adequate professional judgment.
+Verify that the pixel-to-mm scaling is done correctly by checking the ROI area with the CT manufacturer's software.
 Read LICENSE for further disclaimers.

 ## Contents
 * [Requirements](#requirements)